 A huge number of the swords were taken to the US by the soldiers as a souvenir when they went back to the US.
 About 30 years later after the war around the 60s and 70s, the Japanese sword dealers came to the US and started to buy back many Japanese swords.
 I have a few sword dealer friends who did that.
 They advertised that they will buy the Japanese sword in the local newspaper.
 As you can imagine, many swords were in bad shape, some had the wrong kinds of chemical put on.
 But a few were a good one.

 Among those, one of the very famous missing National treasure swords was found by Dr. Compton.
 He was a chairman of the Board of Miles laboratory in Elkhart Indiana.
 This pharmaceutical company produced many different products.
 Among them, one of the well-known items is Alka- Seltzer.
 He was a very wealthy person and he understood the Japanese sword.
 My father and I visited his house several times.
 When he saw this sword, he realized this one is not a just ordinary sword.
-He contacted many sword societies and eventually through the process my father became good friends.
-He returned this sword to the Terukuni Shirin in Kagoshima.
+He contacted many sword societies and eventually through the process my father became a good friend.
+He returned this sword to the Terukuni Shrine in Kagoshima without compensation.To.
 A story about Dr. Compton comes next article.

 Token Hakubutsu kan (刀剣博物館)